Book name: On the Trail of the Assassins

 Thank you for reading my review of On the Trail of the Assassins by Jim Garrison.
-I'll be back on Friday, and in the meantime the comments section is open.
+The comments section is open.

-If you fancy something different, you might like to take a chance on my review of The Last Kashmiri Rose by Barbara Cleverly here.
+If you fancy something different, you might like to take a chance on my review of The Last Kashmiri Rose by Barbara Cleverly.